This study programme starts in August.

 b) An internationally recognised English language proficiency test.

 The bachelor degree should normally include one of the following fields: Theatre Studies, Nordic/Scandinavian Studies, Literary and Linguistics Studies, Comparative literature, Media Studies.
+Nordic/Scandinavian studies as given in a Professional degree for Teachers fulfill this requrement.
 Recommended qualification include basic knowledge of Ibsen’s works and an ability to go into depth.

 Ranking of applicants